Change of Enrollment: Undergraduate and Graduate

 B. Term Withdrawal

-i.
-During Drop/Add Period - Students enrolled in classes who subsequently drop all their classes within the drop/add period will be considered to be on a term withdrawal, effective as of the date they notify the university or the date they drop from the last class in which they are enrolled if they do not notify the university.
+Students enrolled in classes who subsequently drop all their classes within the drop/add period will be considered to be on a term withdrawal, effective as of the date they notify the University or the date they drop from the last class in which they are enrolled if they do not notify the University.
 They will receive a notation on their transcript that they dropped every class in which they were enrolled, and are subject to the tuition refund schedule policy.

-ii.
-After End of Drop/Add Period - Students who are currently enrolled in classes and who decide to withdraw from all their classes after the last day of drop/add will be considered to be on a term withdrawal, effective as of the date they notify the university or the date they withdraw from the last class in which they are enrolled if they do not notify the university.
+Students who decide to withdraw from all their classes after the last day of drop/add and on or before the published W date will be considered to be on a term withdrawal, effective as of the date they notify the University or the date they withdraw from the last class in which they are enrolled if they do not notify the University.
 They will receive a grade of “W” in every class in which they were enrolled, and are subject to the tuition refund schedule policy.

 V. Permanent Withdrawal